mrmorkeberg/BestWelness/README.md

     - In the menu there is the menu item Classes, where you can find all the classes and the time for them

+-  I want to book group classes

+    - That feature isn't available yet.
+But is in Features left to Implement

+- I want to see new offers

+    - On the homepage, members can see new offers

+- I want to see pictures of what is happening in the gym

+    - In the Gallery section new pictures will be posted continuously, so that members can keep track of what is happening att the gym

 ## Deployment

 ## Credits